Patty Loveless: 1990–1991: Final years with MCA

-1992–1997: move to Epic Records and peak success
+1992–1997: Surgery and move to Epic Records

 Loveless signed with Epic Records in late 1992 following her departure from MCA.
 While between labels she was featured on Dwight Yoakam's 1992 single "Send a Message to My Heart" (from his 1990 album If There Was a Way).
 Before she could begin recording, she was diagnosed with an aneurysm on one of her vocal cords.
 This had developed from a vocal strain endured from multiple years of touring.
 Although the aneurysm was surgically removed in October 1992, she required a month of vocal rest and therapy before singing again.
 After recovery, she made her Epic Records debut with Only What I Feel (1993), an album cited by AllMusic and the Virgin Encyclopedia of Country Music as her breakthrough.
 The album again featured Gordy as both producer and bass guitarist.
 Vince Gill and Joe Diffie provided backing vocals, while musical contributions included keyboardist Barry Beckett, steel guitarist Paul Franklin, and strings by members of the Nashville String Machine.
 Her first single for Epic was "Blame It on Your Heart", co-written by Kostas and Harlan Howard.
 In mid-1993, this song became Loveless's third number-one single on Billboard.
 Also in 1993, she was one of many featured vocalists on George Jones's "I Don't Need Your Rockin' Chair", which won the Country Music Association's Vocal Event of the Year for everyone involved.